cezarszl/QuickShopAPI/README.md

   - Update the quantity of items in the cart.
   - Retrieve all items in the cart for a specific user.

+- **Order Management**:
+  - Create and process new orders.
+  - Retrieve order details for users.
+  - Handle order status updates.

+- **Payment Integration**:
+  - Handle payments using Stripe API.
+  - Endpoint to initiate payments with fake data or demo Stripe payments.

 - **Authentication**:
   - JWT-based authentication.
   - Google OAuth2 login and registration.